iytzhu/AI-Ecosystem/diffusion_models.md

   ![Figure 10.
 Overview of score-based generative modeling through SEDs.](./assets/figure10.png)

-  This paper formulates the generative process as a continuous dynamical system, where samplers are used to solve this system.
+  They show it is possible to convert any SDE into an ordinary differential equation (ODE) without changing its marginal distributions.
+Thus by solving this ODE, they can sample from the same distributions as the reverse SDE.
+The corresponding ODE of an SDE is named probability flow ODE.

   The authors unify various sampling methods under the SDE framework: the reverse SDE can be solved using general-purpose SDE solvers such as Euler–Maruyama or stochastic Runge-Kutta.
 They propose the Predictor–Corrector (PC) sampler, which combines ancestral sampling (e.g., from DDPM) as the predictor step and Langevin MCMC (e.g., from SMLD) as the corrector step to refine the sample at each step.
 Additionally, they introduce the Probability Flow ODE sampler, a deterministic generative process that enables exact likelihood computation and controllable, path-consistent generation.

   Finally, the paper presents a method for conditional generation by incorporating the gradient of a classifier $\nabla_{\mathbf{x}} \log p_\phi(y|\mathbf{x})$ into the reverse SDE or ODE, enabling classifier guidance to steer the generation toward desired classes.